Lucilita Bhreatnach

-Lucilita Bhreatnach is an Irish republican politician and member of Sinn Féin.
+Lucilita Bhreatnach is an Irish republican politician.
+A member of Sinn Féin, Bhreatnach was a Member of the Northern Ireland Forum from 1996 to 1998.

 Political career

 Growing up in Dublin, Bhreatnach joined Sinn Féin at the age of sixteen.
 She was chair and secretary of Comhaltas Ceoltóirí Éireann local group Dúchas.
 As a teenager she co-organised Irish language youth groups Ógras where she grew up and taught Irish and was a member of Conradh na Gaeilge (Gaelic League) the Women's Section of the Irish Anti-Apartheid Movement and the Irish Council for Civil Liberties.
 She was subsequently active in the Anti H-Block campaign, becoming the Chair of the National Stop the Strip-Searching Campaign.
 She is the daughter of the journalist, the late Deasún Breatnach and Lucy Bhreatnach member of Amnesty International and Irish Council of Civil Liberties.
 She worked for the Sinn Féin newspaper An Phoblacht in 1982, then on the International Department in the party's Foreign Affairs Bureau.
 In a part-time job she co organised a Union for part-time 'night-time cleaning workers' at St. Vincent's University Hospital, Elm Park, Dublin.

 In 1986, Bhreatnach was elected to the party's Ard Chomhairle from the Ardfheis (National party conference), and in 1988, she became its General Secretary and brought the Sinn Féin Irish republican party through transitional changes.

 At the 1994 European Parliament election, Bhreatnach stood in Leinster, but took only 2.5% of the votes cast and lost her deposit.
 At the Northern Ireland Forum election in 1996, Bhreatnach did not stand in a constituency, but was elected as she was placed first on Sinn Féin's "top-up" list.

 Bhreatnach was part of the Sinn Féin delegation in talks with the British and Irish governments, political parties, business, trade union and civic society representatives.
 She was a Sinn Féin representative to the Forum for Peace and Reconciliation.
 She was a member of the Sinn Féin delegation to talks at Downing Street in 1998, with the Irish government in Government Buildings and in Castle Buildings in the lead-up to the Good Friday Agreement.

 From 1999 until 2002, she was Director of the Electoral Department, opposing the Nice referendum, General election and planning for the 2001 UK general election.